ADA-BAMBOO/AI_CHATBOT/Training/README.md

-# BBO_Training.ipynb Overview
+# BBO_Training.ipynb - Overview

-## Purpose

-`BBO_Training.ipynb` is a comprehensive Jupyter Notebook that demonstrates the full pipeline for building, training, and evaluating a chatbot AI model specialized in the Cardano blockchain.
-The notebook is designed for use in Google Colab and leverages both open-source and proprietary tools to automate data processing, model training, and evaluation.
+This notebook demonstrates the complete pipeline for building, training, and evaluating a Cardano-focused chatbot AI model.
+It covers every step from data collection and preprocessing to model fine-tuning, evaluation, and deployment.

 ---

-## Main Features
+## Key Features

-### 1. Library Installation & Environment Setup
+### 1. Environment & Library Setup
-- Installs all required Python libraries for data processing, web scraping, NLP, and deep learning (e.g., `transformers`, `torch`, `sentence-transformers`, `bitsandbytes`, `peft`, `llama-cpp-python`, etc.).
+- Installs all required Python libraries for NLP, deep learning, data processing, and web scraping.
-- Includes setup for Google Colab and Google Drive integration for data storage and model checkpoints.
+- Supports Google Colab and Google Drive integration for easy data and model management.

 ### 2. Data Collection & Preprocessing
-- Supports importing data from multiple sources: Google Drive, Google Sheets, `.docx`, `.xlsx`, `.txt`, and web scraping.
+- Loads and processes data from various sources: Google Drive, Google Sheets, `.docx`, `.xlsx`, `.txt`, and web scraping.
-- Provides utilities for extracting and cleaning text from documents and web pages.
+- Cleans, deduplicates, and merges text data.
-- Includes translation and sentence segmentation for multilingual data.
+- Includes translation and sentence segmentation for multilingual sources.
-- Merges and normalizes text data for downstream processing.
+- Merges short sentences to ensure context-rich training samples.

-### 3. Synthetic Data Generation (QA Pairs)
+### 3. Synthetic QA Data Generation
-- Automatically generates question-answer pairs from context paragraphs using pre-trained models (e.g., T5 for question generation, Roberta for answer extraction).
+- Automatically generates question-answer pairs from context using pre-trained models (T5 for question generation, Roberta for answer extraction).
-- Paraphrases answers for diversity using models like BART.
+- Paraphrases answers for diversity using BART.
-- Supports batch processing and customization of data generation parameters.
+- Batch processing for large-scale data creation.

 ### 4. Model Training Pipeline
 - Fine-tunes large language models (LLaMA, BART, T5, Roberta, etc.) using LoRA/QLoRA for efficient training on consumer GPUs.
 - Implements custom dataset classes and prompt formatting compatible with LLaMA-3 Instruct and ChatML-style prompts.
 - Supports multi-GPU training, gradient checkpointing, and advanced training arguments.
-- Integrates with HuggingFace Hub for model management and Weights & Biases for experiment tracking.
+- Integrates with HuggingFace Hub and Weights & Biases for model and experiment management.

 ### 5. Retrieval-Augmented Generation (RAG)
 - Builds a vector store of context embeddings using `sentence-transformers`.